What Is Tufting?

 Building the Surface

-Line by line, you fill the design.
+Line by line, you fill the design, building the surface with either loop pile or cut pile techniques depending on your tufting gun—some guns are designed for loop pile, some for cut pile, and some (though heavier and more expensive) can do both.
 Each pass adds density and structure.
 You immediately see where lines are even—and where they need adjustment.

 Your Body Does the Thinking